epelde/tdd-resources/README.md

 The TDD cycle is very detail-oriented and requires you to make some design decisions when writing tests, rather than when writing production code.

 ## Don't know what to test?
 Test only the interface, not the implementation.
 Doing so will allow us to change the implementation without causing our tests to break.
+It’s an overspecification that adds costs, and absolutely no value.

 ## Courses